 Sexual harassment can include:

-The Human Rights and Equity Advisor is available to provide advice and assistance to students and staff who believe they have experienced such behaviour and will assist in resolving your concerns informally.
+The Human Rights and Conflict Management Officer is available to provide advice and assistance to students and staff who believe they have experienced such behaviour and will assist in resolving your concerns informally.

 If informal resolution is not possible, an Investigation Officer may investigate any formal complaint.
 A finding that the Respectful Work and Learning Environment Policy has been breached can result in disciplinary action being taken against the harasser.

-You can contact Human Rights and Advisory Services:
+You can contact The Office of Human Rights and Conflict Management:

 by calling: 204-474-6348 (confidential voicemail)